 When they are a little older, they are fascinated by dinosaurs, space exploration, and ocean life, and they love to ride bikes, climb trees, and go swimming.
 While most of us do our best to foster our child’s interest in anything they seem to like (another book about construction—you got it!) it’s easy to forget to match their enthusiasm by challenging their imaginations.

 There’s so much they don’t know.
-Travel, for example, is a great way to inspire your child and help them fall in love with the beauty of the planet.
-The same thing goes for outdoor activities like camping, hiking, or bird watching.
+Outdoor activities like camping, hiking, or bird watching are great ways to inspire your child and help them fall in love with the beauty of the planet.
 The more time a child spends outdoors or in the shadows of our planet’s natural beauty, the more likely they will grow up to understand the importance of environmental consciousness.
 For instance, visiting our National Parks or other protected areas gives anyone, especially a child, a sense of belonging and ownership over that place and makes it more likely that they will fight to protect it in the years to come.

 Talk about food